luiscberrocal/django-test-tools/README.rst

      :alt: Updates

 Simple tests tools to make testing faster and easier.
+The tools presume a naming convention:

+    **Tests:** Are named with the convention **TestCase**ModelName.
+For a model named *Poll* the test would be generated as the testing class would be *TestCasePoll*

 Supports Python 3.6, 3.7 with Django 1.11.x, 2.0,x, 2.1.x adn 2.2.x